greekie-via-linux/linux-package-install-scripts/README.md

 # Disclaimers
 When I test the scripts, **they will only be tested within Arch, Debian, Fedora, Alpine, Solus, and openSUSE Tumbleweed, unless there is a distro-specific error**, and in the unlikely, but very likely for RPM-based distros, event that the script won't work at all.

-**There is an error in pacman-based distros where you have to restart your computer for Vesktop to appear**
+**There is an error in pacman-based distros where you have to restart your computer for Vesktop to appear.**